Post Date: Tuesday, February 2, 2021

 Sometimes, the best way to celebrate is to escape reality and take a staycation.
 Hotel Boulderado is offering a Valentine’s Day weekend getaway package (starting at $299), with drinks and dinner included so you don’t have to do any of the work.
 The St. Julien is offering an overnight package, including in-room Veuve Clicquot and hand-dipped chocolate strawberries.
 I mean, what screams Valentine’s Day more than chocolate strawberries?
 During the day, take a walk up and down Pearl Street and stop by Wonder to try their rose-infused Valentine’s Day bevvies like the Rose Latte ($4.50).

 As a kid, each Valentine’s Day my parents would leave a card and a small gift on my sister and my dinner plates.
 From this tradition I learned that Valentine’s Day doesn’t just have to be about celebrating a significant other, but it can be about celebrating everybody that you love in your life.
 Bliss has adorable Valentine’s Day books, cards, and puzzles that are the perfect little thing to get for the kids in your life.
 I have always looked forward to this tradition, and it is a simple way to show your love.
 If you are still stuck on what to gift your valentines, read our 2021 Valentine’s Day Gift Guide.

 Hopefully this blog has offered a few ways to spend the day of love this year.
 Have a safe, loving, and warm Valentine’s Day, downtown Boulder!

-Mentioned in this Post: Bliss, Boulder County Farmers Markets, Centro Mexican Kitchen, Hotel Boulderado, Jax Fish House, The Kitchen, Lush Cosmetics, OAK at Fourteenth, Savannah Bee Company, St Julien Hotel and Spa, West End Tavern, Wonder
+Mentioned in this Post: Bliss, Boulder County Farmers Markets, Centro Mexican Kitchen, Hotel Boulderado, Jax Fish House, The Kitchen, Lush Cosmetics, OAK at Fourteenth, Savannah Bee Company, St Julien Hotel & Spa, West End Tavern, Wonder